Prayers of the Faithful Today

 Option 1

-That N. and all who have completed their earthly work may enter into God's eternal rest, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may be known and welcomed by Christ before the Father who held them dear from eternity, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-1.For Pope Leo XIV, that he may be sustained by our prayers as he guides the universal Church, let us pray to the Lord.Lord, hear our prayer.
+1.For Pope Leo XIV and all who preach the Gospel publicly, that they may be unafraid to proclaim the whole truth of Christ, let us pray to the Lord.Lord, hear our prayer.

 How to Use These Prayers